 Your driving record and claims history

-Insurance companies look at your driving record and your claims history when determining your policy rate.
+Insurers look at your driving record and your claims history when determining your policy rate.
 If you have any traffic violations on your record, it indicates that you are a risky driver.
 As a result, the insurance company charges more for coverage.
 The same goes for insurance claims.
 Filing one insurance claim means you are more likely to file another one in the future.
 Increasing your insurance rate is the insurance company’s way of mitigating their risk and preparing for additional claims moving forward.

 Certain cars are more expensive to insure than others.
-For example, insurance on a brand new car or a luxury SUV is going to be much pricier than insurance on a 10-year-old used car.
+For example, insurance on a brand new car or a luxury SUV can be much pricier than insurance on a 10-year-old used car.
 High value cars are more expensive to fix if something breaks or if you get into an accident.
 If your car gets totaled or stolen, the insurance company has to compensate you based on the car’s current value.
 The higher the car’s value, the higher your insurance premium will be.

 How to save on car insurance premiums